LuYF-Lemon-love/LuYF-Lemon-love.github.io/source/_posts/CMake-Examples-学习笔记-windows10.md

 - `PROTOBUF_LIBRARIES` - The protobuf library

-More variables are defined and can be found by examining the documentation at the top of your `FindProtobuf.cmake file`.
+More variables are defined and can be found by examining the documentation at the top of your `FindProtobuf.cmake` file.

 ###### Generating Source